-The parameters of the model are either pre-specified or estimated by selecting parameters that minimize the log-likelihood function (Table 3) and include fishing mortality rates $(F{ij,y})$, fishery and survey selectivity $(s{ij}^{\rm f} \text{ and } s{ij}^{\rm s}$, respectively), initial (pre-harvest) abundance in year 1979 $(N{0,ij})$, and annual recruitment $(R{i,y})$, while the estimable parameter of the likelihood function is the catchability coefficient for the acoustic survey $(q_1^{\rm eit}; \text{ Table 3}; \text{ Table 4})$.
-We fit the model to available survey and fishery data for the eastern Bering Sea including biomass estimates and age-composition data from the annual AFSC summer bottom trawl survey (Eqs.
+The parameters of the model are either pre-specified or estimated by selecting parameters that minimize the log-likelihood function (Table 3) and include fishing mortality rates $(F{ij,y})$, fishery and survey selectivity $(s{ij}^f$ and s{ij}^s , respectively), initial (pre-harvest) abundance in year 1979 $(N{0,ij})$, and annual recruitment $(R{i,y})$, while the estimable parameter of the likelihood function is the catchability coefficient for the acoustic survey $(q_1^{\text{eit}}; \text{Table 3}; \text{Table 4})$.
+We fit the model to available survey and fishery data for the eastern Bering Sea including biomass estimates and age-composition data from the annual AFSC summer bottom trawl survey for the NEBS and SEBS sub-regions (Eqs.
 T4.1 and T4.2), biomass and age-composition data from the AFSC Acoustic-trawl (AT) survey (pollock only) (Eqs.
-T4.3 and T4.4), and the total fishery catch and fishery age-composition data collected by AFSC observers and analyzed at AFSC (Eqs.
+T4.3 and T4.4), and the total fishery catch and fishery age-composition data collected by AFSC observers and analyzed at AFSC (NEBS and SEBS) (Eqs.
 T4.5 and T4.6; Hilborn and Walters, 1992; Quinn and Deriso, 1999).
 Penalties were imposed on the changes over age in fishery selectivity (Eq.
 T4.7).
 Likelihood priors were applied to normalize the log of annual recruitment and the fisheries mortality deviations, as well as initial abundances (Eqs.
 T4.8-T4.10).
 Selectivity for the AT survey was set to previously reported values (Table 3; Honkalehto et al., 2011; Ianelli et al., 2012).